mattermost/docs/source/channels/join-leave-channels.rst

 Select the channel name at the top of the center pane to access the drop-down menu, then select **Leave Channel**.

 Any team member who leaves a private channel must be re-added by another channel member if they wish to rejoin.
-Team members will not receive mention notifications from channels of which they are not members.
+Team members won't receive mention notifications from channels of which they are not members.